CrystallizeAPI/js-api-client/README.md

 -   pimNextApi
 -   shopCartApi

-First, you need to create the _Client_:
+First, you need to create the _Client:_

 ```javascript
 import { createClient } from '@crystallize/js-api-client';